 and then run

-second command runs the migration files, and will display the text
+This command runs the migration file, and will display the text

 Applying remapp.0002_0_7_fresh_install_add_median...
 OK, indicating that the median function has been added.